 Figure S10.
-Inference of inulin responders in human gut microbiome.
+(Related to Fig. 3) Inference of inulin responders in human gut microbiome.
 A. Principal coordinate analysis (PCoA) of baseline human gut microbiota (Bray-Curtis distance matrix of 16S or shallow shotgun metagenomics) in four cohorts of literature studies with inulin intervention.
 B. Relative abundance of two major bacterial phyla in the same samples shown in panel A. C. Positive inulin responders identified from the four literature studies in panel A. We used the same generalized Lotka-Volterra model and Bayesian inference framework as we used for our mouse experiments (see Methods in the main text for details).
+Cross (x) represents an exception that the inferred responder (Anaerostipes hadrus) can be classified to the species level.
+D. Relative abundance (rel. abun.) of Un.
+Bifidobacterium and Un.
+Anaerostipes in the mouse gut.